alfredlucero/culdevate/README.md

 Install all package dependencies with `npm run setup_packages`.

+After installing all the package dependencies, you can run the dev servers for frontend and backend at the same time with `npm run dev`.

 ## Running Helpful Scripts across all Packages

 To lint all the packages, run `npm run lint`.